 It's especially famous for a spectacular event on Dec.
 21, also known as the Winter Solstice, the shortest day of the year.
-The tomb was built in such a way so that on this day, it is illuminated by a narrow beam of sunlight which shines through a specially designed roof box.
+The tomb was built in such a way that on this day, it is illuminated by a narrow beam of sunlight which shines through a specially designed roof box.
 Those who have seen this say its an unforgettable experience.

 Nobody knows why the tomb was built in the way it was, or indeed how the stones were even transported to the site.
 But it does seem fairly certain that Newgrange was built before the invention of the wheel.